waleedhad/AudioMuse-AI-cuda_12.2/README.md

 4.  **Review and Create:**
     *   The AI will generate a PostgreSQL query based on your request.
 This query is then executed against your `score` table.
     *   The results (a list of songs) will be displayed.
-    *   If songs are found, a new section will appear allowing you to name the playlist and click "Let's do it" to create this playlist directly on your Jellyfin server.
-The playlist name on Jellyfin will have `_instant` appended to the name you provide.
+    *   If songs are found, a new section will appear allowing you to name the playlist and click "Let's do it" to create this playlist directly on your Jellyfin or Navidrome server.
+The playlist name on Jellyfin or Navidrome will have `_instant` appended to the name you provide.

 **Example Queries (Tested with Gemini):**
 *   "Create a playlist that is good for post lunch"